 By Angela Matthews, Business Disability Forum

 “GPs are the bedrock of the NHS.
 They are the first port of call,” Matt Hancock (Health and Social Care Secretary), announced at the National Association of Primary Care’s conference in October.
-He was talking about on GPs’ roles in ‘preventing’ ill health, not their role in the lives of the some 26 million people in England who are ‘managing’ long-term conditions.
+He was talking about GPs’ roles in ‘preventing’ ill health, not their role in the lives of the some 26 million people in England who are ‘managing’ long-term conditions.

 But GPs are also the first port of call for millions of people working with a disability or long-term condition.
 Put simply, without the role of the GP, many would not be able to stay in work.